Richard Barry, 7th Earl of Barrymore: Politics

 He expended money to be one of the two MPs for Heytesbury from 1791, able to contribute to the national debate until his death.

 Military career and early death

 Barrymore retired to life in the Berkshire Militia, into which he had been commissioned in 1789 and was later promoted Captain, but was accidentally killed at Folkestone on 6 March 1793.
 When driving a gig his musket discharged while escorting French prisoners of war to Dover.

 He was buried on 17 May 1793 in St Mary's Church in Wargrave.

 Aftermath

 Barrymore family estate

 Lord Barrymore died in perhaps unexpected solvency, with no legitimate son.
 He had alienated much of his Cork patrimony in 1792, at which time the Buttevant estate passed to Viscount Doneraile and to a Scottish banker, John Anderson.

 Literary references

 In the 20th century historic novel Regency Buck by Georgette Heyer, a character remarks tolerantly that "the Barrymores, you know, really cannot be held accountable for their odd manners".
+In April Lady, however, Heyer, as narrator, states that the earl of Barrymore "generally presided" over the "unsavoury" Beggars Club.
+She states that he had "introduced the fashionable practice of driving with a small Tiger perched up beside him... but society, with the exception of the Prince Regent... was obstinate in avoiding him."
+(A Tiger is a reference to the use of diminutive grooms).